 - The Child Care Payment Program (funded through the federal Child Care Development Fund) exists to help make childcare more affordable for parents with the fewest resources.
 We need to ensure that our working parents with the greatest need face as few barriers as possible to accessing this program.
-One barrier that could be immediately removed by the Governor is the requirement that single mothers receive child support to participate in this program.
+One barrier that could be immediately removed by the Governor is the requirement that single parents cooperate with child support enforcement rules to be eligible for the program.

 - Many Mississippi residents do not qualify for CCPP assistance, but are still paying more than 7% of their income on childcare.
 These families also need help reducing childcare costs.
 Mississippi can bolster the economic stability of working families by creating a refundable Child and Dependent Care Tax Credit.
 These types of credits exist in 15 states, including Louisiana and Arkansas.
 With these credits, families receive up to 50% of what they spend for childcare back as a tax credit, which encourages parents to remain in the workforce.

 While these policy recommendations were created in preparation for these hearings, we are committed to amplifying for short- and long-term policy solutions to recruit and retain qualified childcare teachers and make childcare more affordable for working families.
 You can download a one-page summary of these recommendations using the button at right.

 Share Your Support!